01 of 14

 Pass through the second hole of each Tila bead, adding a seed bead in between each Tila bead.Continue to 8 of 14 below.

 08 of 14

-Pass needle through the next two seed beads on the outer edge of the Tila bead and then through the second hold of the Tila beads and seed beads between Tilas.
+Pass the needle through the next two seed beads on the outer edge of the Tila bead and then through the second hole of the Tila beads and seed beads between Tilas.

 Exit through the seed bead at the top of the second hole of the Tila bead.Continue to 9 of 14 below.

 Add the Next Picot